Why Aberdeen is a great holiday destination for children

 Go see the latest movie

 There are some great cinemas dotted around Aberdeen showing the very latest blockbusters, and there will always be a feature ideally suited to younger viewers.
 The closest cinema is located in Union Square, just 1/3 mile and 6 minutes walk from the NorthLink Ferries terminal at Jamieson’s Quay!
 Going here may the ideal way to round off a busy day in the city before boarding the ferry.
-There are oher cinemas too, located off Union Street and Beach Boulevard – and you can check what films and showing and showtimes online!
+There are oher cinemas too, located off Union Street and Beach Boulevard – and you can check what films and showing online!

 Other great ideas for things to do with children around Aberdeen